 The aircraft was to be powered and off to Cordoba, Argentina.
 Unfortunately, Ed Force One stays with Sandiago for repairs and repairs.
 According to a report prepared by flight engineers, the 2 engines suffered major damage and their replacement is being considered.

-During this time, until Boeing 747-400 "Ed Force One" is repaired, the Iron Maiden band will seek solutions and make every effort to reach scheduled concerts.
-Iron Maiden said on the official site: "Until then, believe me, we will get to you all on this tour one way or another wherever you are."
+All the while, until the Boeing 747-400 "Ed Force One" is repaired, the band Iron Maiden will look for solutions and will do everything possible to reach the scheduled concerts.
+Iron Maiden said on the official website: "Until then, believe me, we will get you all on this tour one way or another wherever you are."

 According to the aeroin.net site, Iron Maiden has departed for Cordoba aboard a Boeing 737-200 Aerovias DAP, a company from Chile.
 Some of the equipment will be transported by plane, and the rest by truck.